robocup-eic/eic-website/README.md

 ## License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License (GPL) as published by the Free Software Foundation.
-Please see the [LICENSE.md](LICENSE.md) for more information.
+Please see the [LICENSE](LICENSE) for more information.